cenodude/CrossWatch/README.md

 ---
 # 🎬 Live Scrobbling (Plex/Jellyfin → Trakt)

-CrossWatch can **scrobble your real-time Plex playback to Trakt** — so episodes and movies you watch are instantly marked as “Watching” or “Watched” on Trakt.
+CrossWatch can **scrobble your real-time Plex and Jellyfin playback to Trakt** — so episodes and movies you watch are instantly marked as “Watching” or “Watched” on Trakt.
 Have Plex Pass?
 Prefer Webhook.
 No Plex Pass?
 Use the Watcher.
 Jellyfin users: use the Webhook.

 ---